Impact of static disorder on quasiparticle spectra: Debye-Waller, mean free path and potential fluctuation effects: Results and discussion

-where $I_{coh}$ is the momentum-dependent coherent component that originates from Bloch electrons in the unperturbed crystal structure, $I_{inc}$ is the incoherent component associated with final states that scatter at least once with the defect potential, and $B$ is the remaining background of photoelectrons scattered by electron-electron interaction.
+where $I_{coh}$ is the momentum-dependent coherent component that originates from Bloch electrons in the unperturbed crystal structure, $I_{inc}$ is the incoherent component associated electron-phonon, electron-defect scattering and intensity which results from photoelectrons scattered by other electrons.